Customer: ICMM - International Council on Mining and Metals

 Our main development aims included:

-- To create a unified system of websites rather than individual sites – therefore, a system consistent in terms of design and use
+- To create a unified system of websites, consistent in design and use, rather than individual sites

 - Create a Style Guide showcasing the various page elements editors can choose to build pages for content